dannguyen/journalism-syllabi/README.md

 <a href="https://ire.org/media/uploads/files/documents/educators-center/jour547fall06.pdf">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This class used to be called “computer-assisted reporting,” a name that sounds as silly as “telephone- assisted” or “typewriter-assisted” reporting.
-But just as reporters a century ago discovered they couldn’t live without those newfangled phones and typewriters, today’s reporters cannot live withou...</em></p>
+        This class used to be called “computer-assisted reporting,” a name that sounds as silly as “telephone- assisted” or “typewriter-assisted” reporting.
+But just as reporters a century ago discovered they couldn’t live without those newfangled phones and typewriters, today’s reporters cannot live withou
+        </small></p>

         <p>Instructors: Chris Roberts</p>
     </td>
     <td>
-        University of South Carolina
+        <small>University of South Carolina</small>
     </td>
   </tr>